 A developer creates and maintains an external component that is made available to other developers.
-No risk of modifications "made by mistake"!
+No risk of accidental changes!

-The external components allow you to have several small projects as well as a central project in which the elements found in the other projects are visible.
-The external components are a lot more convenient to use than the libraries (WDL files).
+External components allow you to have multiple small projects as well as a central project in which the elements of the other projects are visible.
+External components are a lot more convenient to use than libraries (WDL files).

 Furthermore, using a component avoids recompiling the application when the analysis is modified.

 Complex processes are often used in several projects.
 These processes can be re-used via "sets of procedures" or "classes".
-In this case, the modifications may not be applied to the different projects, making these elements no longer compatible between themselves.
+In this case, changes may not be applied to the different projects, which makes these elements no longer compatible with each other.

-Using external components prevents such out-of-sync modifications, preserves the compatibility between projects and simplifies the common modifications.
+Using external components prevents such out-of-sync modifications, keeps compatibility between projects and simplifies common changes.

-Furthermore, the PRIVATE keyword allows you to ensure the confidentiality of your code at all levels of external component.
-When re-using your external component in another WINDEV project, the call to a PRIVATE procedure will not be allowed but the documentation regarding the use of procedure will be displayed!
+Furthermore, the PRIVATE keyword allows you to set the privacy of your code at all levels of the external component.
+When reusing the external component in another WINDEV project, you will not be able to call a PRIVATE procedure but the documentation on the use of the procedure will be displayed!

 An external component can be intended to operate in: